carlosfebres/coin-gambling-dapp/README.md

   ![Create Gambler](https://raw.githubusercontent.com/carlosfebres/coin-gambling-dapp/main/src/images/gifs/create_game.gif)

-- To play, click the play button, this will determine how is the winner and send the money to the winner's gambler.
+- To play, click the play button, this will determine how is the winner and send the money to the winner's gambler contract.

   ![Play Game](https://raw.githubusercontent.com/carlosfebres/coin-gambling-dapp/main/src/images/gifs/play_game.gif)